patty6339/github-docs-example/README.md

 |Cloud |`:cloud:`|:cloud:
 |Cloud with Lightning | `:cloud_with_lightning:` | :cloud_with_lightning:
 ```
-Github extends the functionality of Markdown tables to provide more alignment and table cell formating options. <sup>[3]</sup>
+Github extends the functionalities of Markdown tables to provide more alignment and table cell formating options. <sup>[3]</sup>

 [Secret_Window_Hidden_Garden](secret-window-hidden-garden.md)